yinotherhino/Starwarsapi/README.md

 4. The SPA was made responsive using CSS grid.

-5. The application is hosted on heroku (submit link should be added to your turned in field on Teams)
+5. The application is hosted on heroku (https://starwarscharsapi.herokuapp.com/)